Professor

 - B.S., University of Houston, 2018

 Brittany is from Houston, TX.
 She received her B.S. in Chemistry from the University of Houston in 2018.
 Her undergraduate research interests included polymer-based nanomaterials for wastewater treatment in Dr. Debora Rodrigues’s lab and metal ion uptake in the human gut microbiota in Dr. Melissa Zastrow’s lab.
 After graduating from UH, she worked for two and half years in R&D at Sekisui Specialty Chemicals improving and developing polyvinyl alcohol products.
 She joined the Boydston group in December 2021.
-Outside of the lab, she enjoys playing piano or violin in orchestra, designing websites for scientists, and eating noodles.
+Outside of the lab, she enjoys playing violin in the Medical Sciences Orchestra at UW-Madison.

 Sarah Finnegan